Exporting to Germany

 -

-Germany is the largest consumer market in Europe with a low unemployment rate and an affluent population.
-With an excellent logistics infrastructure both domestically and into neighbouring countries, Germany is well-located for distribution to Western, Central and Eastern Europe.
+Germany is the largest consumer market in Europe, having 82 million possible consumers, with a low unemployment rate and an affluent population.
+With an excellent logistics infrastructure both domestically and extending into neighbouring countries, Germany is well-located for distribution to Western, Central and Eastern Europe.

 Growth due to innovative sales methods

-E-commerce is growing fast in Germany, especially among consumers aged 50 plus; a major group with strong purchasing power.
-Demand is also increasing in mobile commerce, social media shopping, and innovative omnichannel sales solutions.
+E-commerce is growing fast in Germany, especially among consumers aged 50 plus, a major group with strong purchasing power.
+Germany is responsible for around one quarter of all European B2C e-commerce turnover.
+Demand is also increasing in mobile commerce, social media shopping and innovative omnichannel sales solutions.

 World-leading trade fairs

 Germany hosts some of the world’s largest trade fairs across all consumer sectors.
-Just some examples: streetwear and sustainable fashion at Berlin Fashion Week, living, dining and giving at Ambiente Frankfurt, jewellery and luxury at Inhorgenta Munich, and child and baby at Kind und Jugend Cologne.
+Just some examples include IFA, the worlds largest consumer electronics shows, living, dining, and giving at Ambiente Frankfurt and child and baby at Kind und Jugend Cologne.

 High-potential products